-I shall begin with the last instance-that is, the case of the SSEZ-to demonstrate the practice of legal exemption that makes space for cyber slavery in the neoliberal labor market of the 21st century.
+I shall begin with the last instance-that is, the case of the SSEZ-to demonstrate the practice of legal exemption that makes space for cyber-slavery in the neoliberal labor market of the twenty-first century; I shall then analyze and theorize the genealogy and the systemic logistics of forced labor in the Asian Mediterranean.

-The SSEZ: A Hinge That Links the Place with the Cyber Slavery Network
+2 The SSEZ: a Hinge that Links the Place with the Cyber-Slavery Network

-The relationship between China and Cambodia has a long history with tributary ties, from Phnom (Nokor 扶南, 68 CE-550 CE), Chenla (真臘, 6th-9th centuries), and Angkor (Khmer Empire, 9th-15th centuries).
-Along with General Zheng He's expeditions during the 15th century of the Ming Dynasty, Chinese people in business migrated to Cambodia, and the Chinese population reached 100,000.
-During the Khmer Rouge period (1975-1999), China was its main ally in the communist camp.
+The relationship between China and Cambodia has a long history of tributary ties, from Phnom (Nokor 扶南, 68 ce-550 ce), Chenla (真臘, sixth to ninth centuries), and Angkor (Khmer Empire, ninth to fifteenth centuries).
+Along with General Zheng He's expeditions during the fifteenth century of the Ming Dynasty, Chinese people in business migrated to Cambodia and the Chinese population reached 100,000.
+During the Khmer Rouge period (1975-1999), China was Kampuchea/Cambodia's main ally in the communist camp.